Charles T. Horngren Professor of Accounting

 Sapra earned a PhD in Business Administration in 2000 from the University of Minnesota and then joined the Chicago Booth faculty in 2000.

-Sapra is an accomplished runner who has competed in over twenty eight marathons with a personal best time of 2:53:06.
+Sapra is an accomplished runner who has competed in over thirty marathons with a personal best time of 2:53:06.